Loop home

 A good hierarchy helps to scan quickly and understand the structure of the page.

-Use the inverted pyramid scheme to design your content structure where bigger titles enclose smaller blocks.
-And the more the user scrolls through the page, the more into details they get.
+Use titles to give a clear summary of the page and use the inverted pyramid scheme to design your content structure where bigger titles enclose smaller blocks.
+The more the user scrolls through the page, the more into details they get.
 [3]

 When appropriate: